-1. Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the second quarter ending 31 March 2022, of the current fiscal year; and,
+- 1. Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the second quarter ending 31 March 2022, of the current fiscal year, and, - Approved the Press Release.

 June 7, 2022 - Appointment of Mr. Narciso D. Dimaano as Vice President & Group Head of Engineering and Technical Services (CADPI and SCBI).